Cesarsk/application-oper-challenge/README.md

 Herein you will find the proposed solution to the task assigned and a detailed explanation of the solution as well as the answer to the bonus question and suggestions of improvements.

+There are two repositories for this project:

-The application code is contained in this repo.
+The application code is contained in the application repository (this one) with the webserver app developed in python and its pipeline.

-The infrastructure code is in the following repo: https://gitlab.com/astrolu/infrastructure-oper-challenge/
+The infrastructure code is contained in the infrastructure repository (this one) with the terraform code and its pipeline.
+It's located at the following url: https://gitlab.com/astrolu/infrastructure-oper-challenge/

+# DNS Records

+I created two records to quickly reach the cluster and the service from outside.
+More specifically:

+- *cluster.lucacesarano.com* points at the k8s cluster
+- *service.lucacesarano.com* points at the external-ip of the load balancer service that points at the deployment of the python webserver

 # Explanation